kellentan/kellentan.github.io/_pages/about.md

   - /about.html
 ---

 I am a second year Electrical and Computer Engineering (ECE) PhD student at Princeton University.
-My research interests lie in natural language processing, with a focus on understanding (1) how language models reason, and (2) what factors they are sensitive towards and what factors may influence hallucinations. <i> N.B.
+My research interests lie broadly in natural language processing and machine learning.
+I am particularly interested in better understanding the LLMs that become more and more widespread today.

+Previously, I received my B.S. in Electrical Engineering from UCLA, where I was fortunate to be advised by Prof. Fabien Scalzo.

+<i> N.B.
 I will be in San Jose with IBM Research this summer. </i>

-Previously, I received my B.S. in Electrical Engineering from UCLA, where I was fortunate to be advised by Prof. Fabien Scalzo.

 <!-- In my free time, I enjoy playing strategy board and video games.
 I also enjoy watching television (animated cartoons and airplane documentaries), furthering my cooking skills, trying out new foods, and spending time with good friends.
 Recently I have gotten into card artistry and learning magic tricks.
 -->